Kubernetes StatefulSet - Examples & Best Practices

 There are several reasons to consider using StatefulSets.
 Here are two examples:

-1. Assume you deployed a MySQL database in the Kubernetes cluster and scaled this to three replicas, and a frontend application wants to access the MySQL cluster to read and write data.
+• Say you deployed a MySQL database in the Kubernetes cluster and scaled it to three replicas, and a frontend application wants to access the MySQL cluster to read and write data.
 The read request will be forwarded to three Pods.
 However, the write request will only be forwarded to the first (primary) Pod, and the data will be synced with the other Pods.
 You can achieve this by using StatefulSets.

-2. Deleting or scaling down a StatefulSet will not delete the volumes associated with the stateful application.
-This gives you your data safety.
+• Deleting or scaling down a StatefulSet will not delete the volumes in the stateful application.
+This gives your data safety.
 If you delete the MySQL Pod or if the MySQL Pod restarts, you can have access to the data in the same volume.

 You can also create Pods (containers) using the Deployment object in the Kubernetes cluster.
 This allows you to easily replicate Pods and attach a storage volume to the Pods.
 The same thing can be done by using StatefulSets.
 What then is the advantage of using StatefulSets?